civicrm/org.civicrm.doctorwhen/README.md

  * Before executing in production, execute on a staging system with representative data.
 Inspect the results for correctness.
  * Before executing in production, make an up-to-date backup of your MySQL data.
  * Report back on successes or failures.
+ * After confirming all changes have been completed successfully, it is advised that you uninstall this extension.

 ## Documentation